 waste management service providers and tracking

-arrangements for industrial re-refining (for re-use) or
+transferred off-site for industrial re-refining (for re-use) or conversion into energy.

 5. Water management

-Evolution takes a proactive approach to responsible
+believes in taking a proactive approach to

-ensures that our operations effectively manage water,
+our operations effectively manage water, including process

-including process water, stormwater, discharges and
+water, stormwater, discharges and dewatering activities.

 We utilise probabilistic site water balance models to